Second Officer C.H.Lightoller

 Perhaps things were looking up for Lightoller when on the 5th of November he was promoted from First officer to Chief Officer, although no doubt frustratingly, three weeks later he was demoted to First officer again.
 He was shuffled back and forth between Chief Officer aboard the Suevic and Majestic and First Officer for the Oceanic in 1913 and 1914.
 Also, in May 1913 he received a promotion from Sub-Lieutenant to Lieutenant in the Royal Naval Reserve.

-In the family he also experienced both joy and tragedy; in June 1913 his daughter Sylvia was born.
+In the family he also experienced both joy and tragedy; on the 11th April 1913 his daughter Sylvia Mavis was born, almost a year after the Titanic tragedy.
 But then in December 1913 his father, Frederick Lightoller commits suicide in Waipawa, New Zealand.
 He never mentions this in his articles or autobiography so we do not know his feelings on the matter.

 But war clouds were brewing over Europe and soon Lightoller would be drawn into another pivotal moment in history: the first world war.